justinb91011/FPSE-Final/README.md

 "/cpu_hands" GET request: This is a fairly simple get request that gets the hand of both cpu players, and the main point of it is for testing.
 We want to see what the before and after of the hand is to make sure that the cpu is playing cards correctly.
 If the game hasnt started yet, then it will output "Game has not been initialized.", which makes sense because there are no hands to look at before the game starts.
 We use the List.map for the cpu hands so that we can easily get the color of the card and value of the card, then add it to the list for hand representation.
 If it is successful, it will output something like this:
  CPU1's hand: WildColor WildValue, Blue Reverse, Green (Number 3), Blue Reverse, Green Reverse, Red (Number 9), Yellow (Number 9)`<br>`CPU2's hand: Blue (Number 9), Yellow (Number 5), Red Skip, Blue (Number 8), WildColor WildValue, Yellow DrawTwo, Yellow (Number 3)

-We ran into an error in the last minute of implementing the WildCards that is the normal WildCard that changes the color and also the Draw Four.
-Like everything works except the top of the discard pile isn't being changed to the color that was chosen.
-We will soon figure out what this error is.
-However everything else surrounding the game and the game logic should work.
-So we can almost fully run a game on the backend.

-More on the frontend:

-So for right now the backend and the frontend are not connected to each other.
-However we have done work on our frontend as well.
-In order to start the frontend you need to travel to the uno-fpse-final folder.
-Once you are here download all the dependencies you will need by doing npm install.
-Sometimes the dependencies won't be downloaded correctly so before you can run the frontend you should do: npx rescript clean and then npx rescript build.
-In order to run the frontend you will need to npm run dev.
-Open the localhost link you get from this and open it on any browser(Recommend Firefox Developer Edition).
-This will take you to the homepage of the frontend of our application.
-There is a start Game on the homepage that you can click on and it will open up a form that will ask the user to select their difficulty level.
-Once you have chosen to the Difficulty Level click on Start.
-This will you take to the /game/{Difficulty Level}.
-For right now we don't have the backend and frontend connected so we can't run the game visually.
-We have added a Quit Button to the bottom left of the Screen.
-When this is clicked it will ask the User again if its sure it wants to quit.
-If no is clicked the game will continue, if yes is clicked the user will be brought back to the initial frontend homepage.

-Moving on to what's not working/complete on the backend, we are still needing to finalize our algorithm.
-Currently, we have the easy implementation of the algorithm finished and can be found in cpu.ml lines 28 - 52.
-However, in order to implement the Medium difficulty, we need the Hard difficulty first as the Medium level will make use of both the Hard and Easy levels with certain and intricate probabilities.

 # Overview